rrooggiieerr/esphome-axaremote/PCB.md

   Implements a captive portal and the open [Improv Wi-Fi](https://www.improv-wifi.com/) standard via BLE to easily setup your local Wi-Fi network credentials.

+## What's included

+- PCB
+- 40 cm RJ25 (6P6C) to JST connector cable
+  To connect the AXA Remote to the PCB.
+- RJ25 (6P6C) connector and 3 pin female JST connector + contacts
+  To make your own fire for connection a second AXA Remote.
+- Light-Dependent Resistor (LDR)
+  To measure brightness.

 ## Installation

 To fit the PCB in the battery compartment of the AXA Remote two minor modifications are needed.